Skip to main content

 The core principle guiding these regulations is the prevention of coercion.
 Your health status, including any disabilities or genetic predispositions, is protected information.
 The ADA prohibits discrimination based on disability, and this extends to employer-sponsored health programs.
 Similarly, GINA was enacted to prevent discrimination based on genetic information, which includes your family’s medical history.

-When a asks for this sensitive information, such as through a or a health risk assessment, the incentive for providing it must be carefully managed.
+When a wellness program asks for this sensitive information, such as through a biometric screening or a health risk assessment, the incentive for providing it must be carefully managed.
 A financial reward that is too large could be interpreted as a penalty for those who choose to keep their health information private, effectively making the program involuntary.
 This is where the legal framework steps in to define the limits.

 The legal framework surrounding wellness incentives is designed to ensure that an employee’s participation is a free choice, not a coerced disclosure of protected health information.